zachary-povey/helm-superseded-bug/README.md

 ## Cleanup

-The scripts don't cleanup at the end of execution to leave state for you to have a look at, run `cleanup.sh` to remove the helm deployment and delte the namespace.
+The scripts don't cleanup at the end of execution to leave state for you to have a look at, run `cleanup.sh` to remove the helm deployment and delete the namespace.